Spine of the Rockies: Exploring Conservation from New Mexico to Montana

 Background: The area surrounding Glacier National Park bustles with wildlife activity.
 Its amazing high alpine landscape and wildlife populations have caused this area to be dubbed the Crown of the Continent.
 Over 100 agencies and non-governmental organizations are working to create a network of protected land in the region.
 The Flathead Valley in southern British Columbia and Northern Montana will be the starting point for our visit to the Crown region.
 The area is adjacent to Glacier National Park and lacks protection from road building and resource extraction.
 In addition to providing critical habitat for wolves, wolverine, and grizzlies, the water in the Flathead is some of the cleanest in North America and is often used as a control when sampling water quality elsewhere.

-July 22 - August 6: The State of the Rockies Project will float the North Fork of the Flathead from near its source across the international border.
-From there, the team will move into the Glacier National Park, hiking back toward the Canadian border through the high country and documenting the receding glaciers for which the area is named.
+July 22 - August 6, 2013: The State of the Rockies Project floated the North Fork of the Flathead from near its source across the international border.
+From there, the team moved into the Glacier National Park, hiking back toward the Canadian border through the high country and documenting the receding glaciers for which the area is named.

 Background: The world's first designated wilderness area is in southern New Mexico, where 9000 foot peaks provide habitat for a variety of important predators and endangered species.
 In the 1990's scientists reintroduced the nearly extinct Mexican gray wolf, a species that remains controversial today.
 From the endangered gila trout to the occasional jaguar, the Gila is truly a unique landscape in the United States and demonstrates the ways in which interagency cooperation can create large enough habitats for keystone predators like the gray wolf to begin their road to recovery.

-October 12 - 26: Our team will investigate the wildlife protection efforts underway in the region and the ways in which government agencies and private landowners must cooperate to preserve wildlife corridors and populations
+October 12 - 26, 2013: Our team investigated the wildlife protection efforts underway in the region and the ways in which government agencies and private landowners must cooperate to preserve wildlife corridors and populations.